acl2238/commane_enclosure/README.txt

 The path to script will look something like /home/name/.../k30.py

 4. Make sure that all requirements are satisfied (refer to requirements.txt)
-  - Note: Make sure Adafruit packages are installed following instructions on their website (blinka)
+  - Note 2: Make sure Adafruit packages are installed following instructions on their website (blinka)
-  - Note 2: If error message pops up saying failed to add edge detection, do this:
+  - Note 3: If error message pops up saying failed to add edge detection, do this:

 pip uninstall rpi.GPIO